Protecting Customer and Employee Information (Protect Against Identity Theft)¹

 - Checked Social Security numbers, references, and credit history for potential employees

-But that's really just the beginning.
-No matter how you received the information, if you decide to throw documents away, you must destroy them first.
+No matter how you have received them, if you decide to throw documents away, you must destroy them first.
+But that's just the start.
 To protect information you don't plan to dispose of:

 - Restrict access to sensitive data on a "need to have access to" basis.
 If an employee doesn't need access, don't grant it.